JoseACortes/USDASummer2025/reasearchDiary/0_Goals.md

 8. Mapping Comparison
 9. Field Coverage Study

+bonus:
+10. Convolution Study

-# 4. Replicability
+## 4. Replicability

 Every step is automated and documented
 A tool is created to write all the relevant scripts in 3 packages:

-- Test: MCNP input generation
+- Test: MCNP input generation (ScriptGen)
-- Read: MCNP output reading
+- Read: MCNP output reading (DataGen)
-- Report: Spectral And Soil analysis
+- Report: Spectral And Soil analysis (FigureGen)